AHB gets a bad rap, causing more bee exterminations.

 It may be of value to address the case of mistaken identity regarding Africanized honey bees (AHB) in relation to bee removal.
 Bee removal generally refers to the process of removing honeybees from a location in which the bees are unwanted such as the wall, attic, or chimney of a home.
 Having to deal with an unwanted beehive may happen only once or twice in a lifetime.
-Perhaps due to a decline in beekeepers, the average person knows very little about honeybees and their behavior.
-When a person notices a beehive move onto their property they often attempt to handle it themselves and treat it like a wasp problem
+Perhaps due to a decline in beekeepers, the average person knows very little about honeybees, their behaviour, and how to remove them.
+As such, when a beehive is found the property people often attempt to handle it themselves and treat it like a wasp problem

 Among other cases of mistaken identity of the AHB, I believe these two instances cause the most misinformation about the AHB, but when combined with media coverage, it tends to spin it once more out of actual reality.

 In the US a great effort is taken in informing the public when Africanized bees move into a new County or State; also in developing guidelines and recommendations for preparing for and absorbing the AHB.
 Doing that could also appear to remove the State or County from liability in case of a honey bee sting occurrence, perhaps the fear Africanized Honey Bee AHB has been overly hyped.

 What can be done?
 As a bee guy or bee exterminator, visit with a beekeeper and spend some time working with bees.
 As a consumer in need of bee removal, look for a competent bee guy that relocates the bees and removes honey comb.